-There are methodological compromises when the unit of measurement changes to a per product basis versus an overall refinery.
-The match rank goes from a high intermediate to intermediate value and the estimate deviation increases.
-However, such behaviour is more a reflection of the range of operating conditions possible (e.g., temperature and pressure) and the configuration being modelled rather than one model being more accurate than another.
-Further details are discussed in the following sections, which demonstrate that no simple calibration process can be followed to match the models' performance if the flexibility and variability that exist in real refinery operations is taken into account.
-This demonstrates the value of a simple and flexible tool.
-Nonetheless, the comparison of these models opens questions about potential improvements in PRELIM to model the refinery system.
-Despite using same assumptions in the basic options in both models, two types of source of uncertainty exist, those of which are derived from the level of detail in PRELIM modelling and those that are uncertain by their very nature.
+There are methodological compromises when the unit of measurement changes from the overall refinery basis (i.e., g CO2/MJ Crude) to a per MJ product basis.
+The match rank goes from a high to an intermediate value and the estimate deviation increases.
+However, such behaviour is more of a reflection of possible operating conditions (e.g., temperature and pressure) and configurations being modelled rather than one model being more accurate than the other.
+Further details are discussed in the following sections, which demonstrate that no simple calibration process can be followed to match the models' performance if the flexibility and variability that exist in real refinery operations is considered.
+This demonstrates the value of having a simple and flexible tool.
+Nonetheless, the comparison of these models helps raise questions about potential improvements in PRELIM to model the refinery system.
+Despite using the same assumptions in both models, uncertainty may come from the modeling structures and data sources.
 To explore the source of the variability observed between the models, intermediate model estimates or outcomes are explored in the following.

-8.2 Products yields
+8.2 Product yields

-One key element in comparing the models is the amount of each final product that results from processing a certain crude.
-Therefore, it is important to get agreement about the amount of refinery final products (e.g., gasoline and diesel) obtained from a specific crude in a particular configuration.
+One key element in comparing the models is the amount of each final product produced from processing a certain crude.
+Therefore, it is important to compare the amounts of refinery final products (e.g., gasoline and diesel) obtained from a specific crude in a configuration.
 Figure 25 shows the models' estimates of product yields for gasoline and diesel (MJ of product/MJ of crude processed) for the same set of crudes grouped by configuration.
-The comparison of the models' estimates of product yields demonstrates several points: a) The assessment of overall emissions on a per product basis is impacted by the type of configuration being modelled, b) PRELIM can replicate the "natural variability" in model outputs predicted by PRISMTM due to the quality of the crude in a specific refinery configuration, c) the magnitude of the deviations in final product yields are mainly associated with deviations resulting from modelling the hydrocracking process unit, d) deviations may also result from the different level of detail in modelling process unit operating conditions between the two models or divergence in the accuracy in the process unit product yield correlations.
+The comparison of the models' estimates of product yields demonstrates several points: a) the assessment of overall emissions on a per MJ product basis is impacted by the type of configuration being modelled, b) PRELIM can replicate the "natural variability" in model outputs predicted by PRISM[TM] due to the quality of the crude in a specific refinery configuration, c) the magnitude of the deviations in final product yields are mainly associated with deviations resulting from modelling the hydrocracking process unit, d) deviations may also result from the different level of detail in modelling process unit operating conditions between the two models or divergence in the accuracy in the process unit product yield correlations.

-The assessment of overall emissions on a per product basis is impacted by the type of configuration being modelled.
-In Figure 24b and Figure 24c, agreement between the models' overall emissions estimates on a per product basis (i.e., overall emissions divided by the final product yield) are evaluated over all of the runs regardless of the configuration that is modelled.
+The assessment of overall emissions on a per MJ product basis is impacted by the type of configuration being modelled.
+In Figure 24b and Figure 24c, agreement between the models' overall emissions estimates on a per MJ product basis (i.e., overall emissions divided by the final product yield) are evaluated over all of the runs regardless of the configuration that is modelled.
 Figure 25 also helps to illustrate that the configuration plays an important role in the assessment of the magnitude of variability and deviations.

-- Gasoline production in absence of hydrocracking - Diesel production in absence of hydrocracking - Gasoline production in presence of hydrocracking - Diesel production in presence of hydrocracking - ---- Diagonal dotted lines illustrate deviations that are due to variation in crude properties
+O Gasoline production in absence of hydrocracking

+- Diesel production in absence of hydrocracking - Sasoline production in presence of hydrocracking - Diesel production in presence of hydrocracking

+Diagonal dotted lines illustrate deviations that are due to variation in crude properties

-Figure 25: Comparison of fit between PRISMTM and PRELIM final product yields estimates
+Figure 25: Comparison of fit between PRISM[TM] and PRELIM final product yields estimates

-The x-axis shows PRISMTM's final product yields (MJ/MJ Crude), and the y-axis shows PRELIM's final product yields (MJ/MJ Crude).
+The x-axis shows PRISM[TM]'s final product yields (MJ/MJ Crude), and the y-axis shows PRELIM's final product yields (MJ/MJ Crude).
 Solid lines illustrate deviations that are due to variation in crude properties.